Netigate Design Editor

 Under the Wizard tab you can let the Design Editor auto generate a template for you.
 This is the quickest way of creating a template!

 Insert a background image (if wanted), a banner image, select a button style and add a few basic colours.
 When you click on the Generate button the Design Editor will auto generate a template based on the selected images and colours.
 Continue amending your design until you are satisfied.
 When you are happy with the result, click Save and the template is ready to be used.

 If you want to quickly edit the background, simply click on it and a small toolbar will appear.
 Here, you can change the background colour, upload an image or add an image URL.
 Remove current settings by clicking the blue cross.

 Under the Background tab you will find different possible background settings (for the selected element):

 Image: Add a URL directing to an image that you want to use or upload a picture from your hard drive.
 To remove images, click the blue cross icon.
 To the right you can set image position and image size.

 Image-repeat: Choose repeat, no repeat, repeat y or repeat x for the image.
 Repeat is used for pattern images.

-Shadow: Edit shadow for your selected element.
+Shadow: Edit the shadow for your selected element.
 Drag the indicator to make the shadow smaller or bigger.

-Type – Choose what type of borders to use.
-None, solid, dotted or dashed.
+Type – Choose what type of borders to use: none, solid, dotted or dashed.

-Here you can also tick to Display Validator to edit the design of the validator box that will appear if a required question is skipped in the survey.
+Here you can also tick Display Validator to edit the design of the validator box that will appear if a required question is skipped in the survey.